 To use logic to narrow things down, here is what you do:

-1. Make note of what the number total is for the row or column that you are looking at.
+- Make note of what the number total is for the row or column that you are looking at.

-2. Figure out in your head what combinations of numbers would be needed in order to add up to that total.
+- Figure out in your head what combinations of numbers would be needed in order to add up to that total.

-3. If you realize that the unmarked squares would all have to be either a two or a three in order to add up to the total, you can safely flip them all.
+- If you realize that the unmarked squares would all have to be either a two or a three in order to add up to the total, you can safely flip them all.

-4. If the unmarked squares could possibly be a one, then use the Memo feature to mark those squares with all of the possible numbers that could be hidden there.
+- If the unmarked squares could possibly be a one, then use the Memo feature to mark those squares with all of the possible numbers that could be hidden there.

-5. After marking the rows and columns, go back and look over them again.
+- After marking the rows and columns, go back and look over them again.
 If you marked a square with voltorb, two, and three, for example, you might realize, looking at the way that you marked other squares, that a three in that square would make the total too high, so you can remove that from the notes on that square.

 Step 3: Decide whether to take a chance or play it safe

 If you have marked all of the 1s and you have flipped over any cards that you can safely flip using logic, then the game becomes entirely based on luck.
 If you wish, you can try to flip over a card at random and hope that it isn't a voltorb.
 If you do this, try to flip over a card in a row or column that has a low number of voltorbs in it, along with a high number total for that row.
 But it might be better to just quit the game and take the coins that you earned so far.
-This is what I would recommend if you have already flipped over enough cards to not drop down any levels, or if you will only drop down one level.
+This is recommended if you have already flipped over enough cards to not drop down any levels, or if you will only drop down one level.
 This way, you will still earn some coins, and you can try this level again afterward.

 It might even be a good idea to flip over any 1s that you are reasonably sure about, because this will increase your flipped card count, giving you a better chance of staying at the current level if you flip a voltorb later.
 It even reduces uncertainty in the grid, and might even be enough to help you figure out the location of more twos and threes.